-Cumulative effects with supply augmentation measures have been only been identified in relation to carbon and air quality effects between leakage control measures and drought permit/orders involving increased pumping of water.
+Cumulative effects with supply augmentation measures have only been identified in relation to carbon and air quality effects between leakage control measures and drought permit/orders involving increased pumping of water.
 These cumulative effects are considered to be negligible given the small additional carbon and air quality effects associated with increased leakage reduction activities.

-No adverse cumulative effects are expected from simultaneous implementation of two or more of the supply-side measures in the Draft Drought Plan or with other English water company Drought Plans or their draft Water Resources Management Plans 2019.
-However, cumulative effects between the
+No adverse cumulative effects are expected from simultaneous implementation of two or more of the supply-side measures in the draft Drought Plan or with other water company Drought Plans or the latest Water Resources Management Plans (WRMPs).
+Of the 15 STW water resource zones (WRZ), twelve are part of the Water Resources West regional plan, and the remaining three (Newark, Notts and Rutland) are part of the Water Resources East regional plan, therefore further consideration of cumulatives with the emerging WRMP24 options will be inherent to this process.